-- High-quality training that students and industry can trust, aligned to industry and workforce needs.
+- high-quality training that students and industry can trust, aligned to industry and workforce needs

-- A real voice for industry in training.
+- a real voice for industry in training

-- Funding for high needs learners who need additional support to engage with and succeed in education and training.
+- funding for high needs learners who need additional support to engage with and succeed in education and training

-- Access to targeted, relevant training for students in regional areas.
+- access to targeted, relevant training for students in regional areas.

 Skills First is ensuring Victoria can provide the skilled workers needed for the six sectors primed for major job growth:

 It is also producing the skilled workers we need to support the Government’s record number of infrastructure projects, including the Melbourne Metro Rail Project and the Level Crossing Removal Project.